For your business

 every hat at once.

-Quoting assistant
+Quoting

 Trained on your softener and filtration packages.
 A note from a homeowner becomes a clean draft quote you can send in two minutes.